-Reykjavik Art Museum is run by the City of Reykjavik.
+Reykjavik Art Museum is run by the city of Reykjavik.
 It is the largest art museum in Iceland, housed in three distinct buildings in central Reykjavik: Hafnarhus, Kjarvalsstadir and Asmundarsafn.

 Hafnarhus (Harbor House)

 Situated in the city center, Harbor House (Hafnarhusid) is one of three branches of the Reykjavik Art Museum.
-The RAM features a range of visual arts, from classic Icelandic to avant-garde works by contemporary artists, and exhibitions by visiting artists from abroad.
+It features a range of visual arts, from classic Icelandic to avant-garde works by contemporary artists, and exhibitions by visiting artists from abroad.
 Housed in a renovated fishery office and warehouse built in the 1930s.

 Six galleries, a courtyard, and a multi-purpose room comprise the Harbor House.
 On the ground floor is a gift shop and reading room with hundreds of art books.
 The restaurant on the second floor has a beautiful view over the harbor.